How We Help You See Clearly

 Most useful when

-- You know something isn’t working, but explanations don’t align
+- You know something is not working, but explanations do not align

 - Effort is high and outcomes are inconsistent